 - A blend of Colombian and Ethiopian arabica

 - Vanilla, sugarcane, and strawberry notes

 While the company entered the market in 2019, it quickly accumulated an army of supporters and fans.
 The java aficionados enjoy this delicious medium roast blend that combines the mellow Colombian notes with powerful Ethiopian nuances.
-Together, two varieties of arabica beans form a vibrant palate with sweet notes of sugarcane and vanilla and the subtle acidity of strawberries.
+Together, two varieties of arabica beans from a vibrant palate with sweet notes of sugarcane and vanilla and the subtle acidity of strawberries.
 The careful small-batch roasting ensures the beans save their best characteristics without introducing undue bitterness into the mix.
-As a result, this blend is perfect for espresso and espresso-based drinks, including latte and cappuccino.
+As a result, this blend is among the best coffee beans for making espresso and espresso-based drinks, including latte and cappuccino.

 The freshly roasted beans are packaged in airtight bags within minutes to preserve the flavor and aroma.
 The bags are equipped with a degassing valve to ensure the beans can safely release gas and achieve brewing readiness.
 Besides, the packages can be resealed, which is perfect if you don't have an airtight container on hand.
 Finally, each bag comes with a "roasted on" date, so you know for sure how fresh the beans are.
 And the company promises to reimburse you in case you receive a package that's been roasted over three months ago, which is a sure sign of quality customer service.

 Considering the superb flavor and quality packaging, it's no surprise most buyers are ecstatic about this variety.
 However, some note the exceeding acidity, which might be a result of under-extraction.
 The taste might seem too mild for some espresso lovers, as the blend is understated rather than intense.
 Still, this is our top recommendation among the seven varieties on this shortlist.

 Volcanica Ethiopia Yirgacheffe Review

 - Medium roast